JetBrains/js-graphql-intellij-plugin/README.md

 Make sure you've edited your `graphql.config.json` to point it at your schema.
 This enables the plugin to properly recognize the available types and their fields.

+Make sure both the schema "file" or "url" and the endpoints "url" are correct.

 **Which IDEs are compatible with the plugin?**

 The plugin is compatible with version 143+ of IntelliJ IDEA, WebStorm, RubyMine, PhpStorm, and PyCharm.